prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 - LLMs learn/memorize a compressed version of their training data, and although they learn quite well, they don't do so _perfectly_ -- some information is always "lost" in a model's internal representation of the data
 - An LLM cannot know facts that occurred after its training was completed

-Vector databases help address these problems, via their highly efficient underlying storage layer that can be made easily accessible to an LLM that can then retrieve facts.
-Unlike traditional databases, vector DBs utilize data structures that natively represent data as vectors.
+Vector databases help address these problems, by functioning as the underlying storage layer that can be efficiently queried by an LLM to retrieve facts.
+Unlike traditional databases, vector DBs specialize in natively representing data as vectors.
 As a result, we can now build applications with an LLM sitting on top of a vector storage layer that contains recent, up-to-date, factual data (well past the LLM's training date) and use them to "ground" the model, alleviating the hallucination problem.

 Although vector databases (e.g., Vespa, Weaviate, Milvus) have existed well before LLMs, since the release of ChatGPT, the open-source community, as well as marketing teams at the vector DB vendors quickly realized their potential in mainstream use cases like search & retrieval in combination with high-quality text generation.
 This explains the absolute bonanza of VC funding in the world of vector databases!

-## What is a vector embedding?
+## What are embeddings?

 A vector database stores not only the original data (which could be images, audio or text), but also its encoded form: _embeddings_.
 These embeddings are essentially lists of numbers (i.e., vectors) that store contextual representations of the data.
 Intuitively, when we refer to an "embedding", we are talking about a **compressed**, low-dimensional representation of data (images, text, audio) that actually exists in higher dimensions.